Intendancy of San Salvador: Administrative division

+The subdelegation of San Salvador was administered by the intendant himself, while in the other subdelegations a subdelegate of the Royal Treasury was appointed for their administration; on the other hand, each tenencia was led by a deputy subdelegate or by alcaldes ordinarios when it was the seat of a municipal council, the exception to this rule being the Metapán tenencia (which was administered by alcaldes appointed by the intendant, due to the wealth of its quarries; this situation persisted until 1810 when a deputy subdelegate was appointed), other exceptions to the rule were the tenencias of Zacatecoluca and Chalatenango, in which a subdelegate of the Royal Treasury was appointed for their administration.
+In total, the tenencias led by a deputy subdelegate (in addition to Metapán, from 1810) were: Cojutepeque, Olocuilta, Usulután, Gotera, San Alejo, Sensuntepeque, Opico, Tejutla; while the tenencias administered by their alcaldes (in addition to Metapán before 1810) were: San Salvador, San Vicente, San Miguel (these three by their respective alcaldes ordinarios) and Santa Ana (the latter from 1806 having its own municipal council presided over by alcaldes ordinarios).

 Economy

 In 1782, the Spanish Crown reduced tariffs and fees obstructing trade between mainland Spain and the American colonies which greatly increased the imports and exports between Spain and its colonies.
 As a result, the economy and population of not only the Intendancy of San Salvador, but all of the colonies increased significantly.
 During Spanish rule, indigo was the intendancy's primary export that dominated the economy.
 Guatemala's power and economy were notably deprived, not only as a result of losing San Salvador in 1785, but also because the value of indigo exports it lost in the process were very significant.